Dream Wife (1953)

 - Summaries (3)

 Clemson Reade, a business tycoon with marriage on his mind, and Effie, a U.S. diplomat, are a modern couple.
 Unfortunately there seems to be too much business and not enough pleasure on the part of Effie.
-When Clemson meets Tarji, a princess trained in all the arts of pleasing men, he decides he wants an old fashioned girl.
+When Clem meets Tarji, a princess trained in all the arts of pleasing men, he decides he wants an old fashioned girl.
 Princess Tarji's father is king of oil-rich Bukistan.
-Because of the oil situation and to maintain good political relations during the courtship between Clemson & Tarji, the State Department assigns a diplomat to maintain protocol until the wedding.
-Effie!
+Because of the oil situation and to maintain good political relations during the courtship between Clem and Tarji, the State Department assigns a diplomat to maintain protocol until the wedding - Effie.

 It looks like we don't have a Synopsis for this title yet.